whatsy12/bitcoinminer/README.md

-I used claude ai to make the miner
+Claude was used in making the miner

 # How to use the miner, and how it works.
 Real Network Features: